Menu Close

 People with schizophrenia have multiple personalities

-Schizophrenia doesn’t have anything to do with a person’s personality and is not a personality disorder.
+Schizophrenia doesn’t have anything to do with one’s personality and is not a personality disorder.
 People with schizophrenia usually handle their altered perceptions in a way that reflects their typical personality.

 you will have it too

-While it is a factor, genetics does not fully determine if someone will get schizophrenia.
+While having a mum or dad with schizophrenia can increase your chances, genetics does not fully determine if someone will get schizophrenia.
 There is no single gene associated with schizophrenia.
 Some people with schizophrenia have a family history without the condition.

 Negative symptoms